Quantum Hall and Light Responses in a 2D Topological Semimetal: Introduction

-The classification of topological properties in terms of two distinct Pauli matrices, e.g. related to the two sublattices on the honeycomb lattice and to the two spin polarizations of an electron in the Kane-Mele model, was at the heart of our recent publication \cite{LeHurAlSaati2023} in which we describe a possible generalization of nontrivial topological properties and robustness towards a specific class of two-dimensional topological semimetals.
-The first hints pointing at the topological nature of this semimetal came from an earlier study made in our group on the general framework of topological spheres' models \cite{hutchinson_quantum_2021}, and in which this topological semimetal was found to sit at a transition between two topologically distinct but still non trivial phases of the system.
-This semimetal was then understood to host two independent copies of the Haldane model \cite{haldane_model_1988} as in the Kane-Mele model, however in this case the two copies hosted the same topology but each was partially filled differently.
-As such, this semimetal was found to host robust edge modes characteristics of topological materials, giving rise to its non trivial topological nature as a semimetal.
-The robust edge mode is polarized along $x$ direction which has then a one-half probability to reside in each plane for the bilayer model \cite{hutchinson_quantum_2021} or to be polarized along $z$ direction for the one-layer graphene model \cite{LeHurAlSaati2023}.
+The classification of topological properties in terms of two distinct Pauli matrices, e.g. related to the two sublattices on the honeycomb lattice and to the two spin polarizations of an electron in the Kane-Mele model, was at the heart of our recent publication \cite{LeHurAlSaati2023}, in which we describe a possible generalization of nontrivial topological properties and robustness towards a specific class of two-dimensional (2D) topological semimetals realizable in graphene.
+The topological protection of this semimetal was shown by the presence of a zero-energy edge mode polarized along $x$ direction in the energy spectrum robust towards disorder in the presence of interactions that were introduced through a stochastic variational approach \cite{PRBLight,KaneMelestochastic,Kagomestochastic}.